nais/doc/docs/persistence/postgres.md

 Databases should always be accessed using a personal account, and the access should ideally be temporary.

+!!! info
+    Personal database access can also be configured using the nais-cli as described [here](../cli/commands/postgres.md).

 ### Prerequisites

 ???+ check "Step 1.
 Install local binaries"